-By Brenda Flores, Senior Customer Service Specialist with FSAstore.com/HSAstore.com
+By Brenda Flores, Senior Customer Service Specialist at FSAstore.com/HSAstore.com

 It has been 23 years since I first was told the word cancer.
 I remember my aunts and uncles were all in my house.
 I thought we were having a normal family get together like we usually do, but then my aunt walked me down stairs and told me, “Your mom has breast cancer."
 I did not know how to react at that exact moment because I did not know what cancer meant at the time.
 Then I was told what cancer means and knew my mother was sick.